OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 ##### Testing for WebView URI Manipulation

-Make sure that the webview its URI cannot be manipulated by the user in order to load other types of resources than necessary for the functioning of the webview.
-This can be specifically dangerous the momen the webview resources come from the local file system, allowing the user to navigate to other resources within the application.
+Make sure that the WebView's URI cannot be manipulated by the user in order to load other types of resources than necessary for the functioning of the WebView.
+This can be specifically dangerous when the WebView's content is loaded from the local file system, allowing the user to navigate to other resources within the application.

 ### Testing WebView Protocol Handlers (MSTG-PLATFORM-6)